 Which card earns the most?

-Because of the finer points each card offers, it’s best to look at true-to-life scenarios that represent typical spending patterns.
-If you only look at sign-up bonuses or the rate of cash rewards, you could miss out on additional factors that determine the best choice for you.
+Considering the finer points each card offers, it’s best to look at true-to-life scenarios that represent typical spending patterns.
+If you only look at welcome bonuses or cash back rewards structures, you could miss out on additional factors that determine the best choice for you.

 Citi Double Cash vs. Chase Freedom Unlimited spending example

-One extra thing to note if you opt for the Chase Freedom Unlimited: if you already have a Chase Sapphire Preferred Card or Chase Sapphire Reserve, you can also increase your cash back by converting it to Chase Ultimate Rewards points at the rate your respective Sapphire card earns.
+In doing so, you’ll earn $900 in cash back rewards, or $1,100 in rewards when you include the welcome bonus.
+Note, if you already own a premium Chase credit car, such as the Chase Sapphire Reserve®, you can increase your cash back by converting it to Chase Ultimate Rewards points at the rate your respective Sapphire card earns.

 Why should you get Citi Double Cash?

-Citi Double Cash has a few different ways to redeem points.
-You can request a check for at least $25, redeem rewards for a statement credit of at least $25 or redeem for a credit to a Citi savings account, Citi checking account or to a checking account you’ve used to pay a Citi credit card bill at least twice.
-Convert your cash rewards to Thank You Points and use them to book travel or with authorized retailers.
+The Citi Double Cash has a few different ways to redeem points; you can request a check for at least $25, redeem rewards for a statement credit of at least $25 or redeem for a credit to a Citi savings account, Citi checking account or to a checking account you’ve used to pay a Citi credit card bill at least twice.

 Recommended credit score